jamesboblak-school/e-commerce-back-end/README.md

 ## Usage

 Made with Sequelize, mySQL, Express, node.js, and JavaScript, E-Commerce Back End will aid anyone managing stock for their business.
-Viewing, items by category, tag, or product, you can easily also add, update, or delete information inside your database.
+Viewing individual items, or items by category, tag, or product, you can easily also add, update, or delete information inside your database.

 ![E-commerce Back End demo gif](./assets/images/e-commerce-back-end_demo.gif)